ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2025-07-14.md

 Nils:
 * Florian Papenberger new director at ECMWF
 * services at ECMWF will be closer in the future
-* want to run the CLINT AI cycling tracking bird in production
+* want to run the CLINT AI cyclone tracking service in production
 * new project at ECMWF for climate indices
 * going to FOSS4G tomorrow ... meet Tom Kralidis at pygeoapi workshop